gvikei/CS373-Endangered-Animals/PITCHME.md

 ---
 ## <span class="fa-purple">What we could do better on</span>
 - Add more animals to the website (currently, only have 100).
-- Improve loading time of pages
+- Improve loading time of pages for scalability
 - Re-factor code to reduce duplicate code
-- Create a better user layout, font, color schemes, images
+- UI: Use a better layout, font, color schemes, images

 ---
 ## <span class="fa-purple">What puzzled us</span>